joshgerdes/jekyll-uno/_drafts/webservices-in-different-languages.md

 ## dotnet core

-Dotnet core scafolds a webapi for you with the `dotnet new webapi` command.
+Dotnet core scaffolds a WebApi for you with the `dotnet new webapi` command.

 ![Project structure]({{site.baseurl}}/images/posts/{{page.date | date: '%Y' }}/dotnet-core-scaffold.png)